ATEX Zones – Hazardous Area Classification

 Device groups and categories

-In addition to the classification of the areas, there is also a classification of the equipment that can be used according to the necessary safety requirements.
-The classification results from the risk assessment: The manufacturer of equipment with a potential ignition source must relate the protective measures for explosion protection to the probability of the occurrence of explosive atmospheres.
+In addition to the division of the areas into Atex zones, there is also a classification of the devices that can be used according to the necessary safety requirements.
+This classification results from the risk assessment: The manufacturer of devices with a potential ignition source must relate the protective measures for explosion protection to the probability of an explosive atmosphere occurring.

 According to Directive 2014/34/EU (ATEX), the classification is made into the following equipment groups and categories: